Accounting & Bookkeeping

 Monday: Transaction Review Day

-Rachel’s clients are on weekly or biweekly bookkeeping cycles.
-Bank feeds in Xero and QuickBooks pull transactions automatically — she never downloads CSVs or manually imports anything.
+Most CAS clients are on weekly or biweekly bookkeeping cycles.
+Bank feeds in Xero and QuickBooks pull transactions automatically, so no one downloads CSVs or manually imports anything.
 By Monday morning, the previous week’s transactions are sitting in each client’s accounting file, and the auto-categorization engine has already handled the recurring ones.

 For a typical small business client with 150-200 transactions per month, auto-categorization handles 70-85% correctly on the first pass.
-The percentage increases over time as Rachel trains the rules — every manual categorization she makes becomes a rule for next time.
-After six months of managing a client, the auto-categorization rate approaches 90%.
+The percentage climbs over time as the rules get trained.
+Every manual categorization becomes a rule for next time.
+After six months managing a client, the auto-categorization rate approaches 90%.

-Rachel’s Monday task isn’t categorizing transactions.
-It’s reviewing the ones the system flagged as uncertain and categorizing the 15-30% that are genuinely new.
-For a client with 50 weekly transactions, that means she’s looking at 8-15 items that need her attention.
+Monday’s work is review rather than data entry: check the items the system flagged as uncertain, and handle the 15-30% that are genuinely new.
+For a client with 50 weekly transactions, that’s 8-15 items needing attention.
 The rest are already done.

-She works through her 14 clients with pending transactions in about three hours.
-Each client takes 10-20 minutes depending on complexity.
-The exceptions get her professional judgment.
-The routine transactions already have it — encoded in the rules she’s built over time.
+Working through a dozen-plus clients with pending transactions takes about three hours, 10-20 minutes each depending on complexity.
+The exceptions get professional judgment.
+The routine transactions already have it, encoded in the rules built up over time.

 Tuesday: Receipt Matching and Document Processing

 This is where Dext (or Hubdoc, depending on your preference) transforms the workflow.
-Rachel’s clients photograph receipts with their phones, or forward email receipts to a dedicated Dext email address.
+Clients photograph receipts with their phones, or forward email receipts to a dedicated Dext email address.
 Dext extracts the vendor, amount, date, and category via OCR and pushes the data into Xero or QBO.

-On Tuesday, Rachel reviews the receipt queue.
-Most receipts have already matched to bank transactions — Dext matched the vendor and amount automatically.
-She’s reviewing exceptions: receipts where the amount doesn’t match (maybe the client tipped at a restaurant), receipts without a clear bank transaction match (maybe the charge hasn’t posted yet), or bank transactions without receipts (the client forgot to capture one).
+On Tuesday, the bookkeeper reviews the receipt queue.
+Most receipts have already matched to bank transactions, because Dext matched the vendor and amount automatically.
+The review is exceptions only: receipts where the amount doesn’t match (maybe the client tipped at a restaurant), receipts without a clear bank transaction match (maybe the charge hasn’t posted yet), or bank transactions without receipts (the client forgot to capture one).

 Wednesday: Reconciliation and Exception Handling